 We'll drive back to Inverness then on to Glasgow, arriving in the late afternoon.

-This is in a carefully selected mansion house - Torridon - and a hunting lodge - Assynt.
+This is in a carefully selected mansion house in Torridon and a former hunting lodge in Assynt.
 You can rely on the quality of the accommodation that we find for you - its comfort, its food and the professionalism and welcoming nature of those who run it.
 The type of the accommodation means that all the rooms are different in size and facilities.
 In both accommodations the single rooms have shared bathrooms.

 Details of where you will be staying will be sent to you with further details of your holiday.

 Dinner is not included in the price except from the last night in Torridon, but your guide will take you out for supper every evening.
 We usually eat in a different place each evening, giving you the opportunity to try a range of Scottish dishes and ambiences.
 Dinner is included the remaining five nights.

 This walking tour requires a good basic fitness.
 The holiday combines walking with visits to places of interest.
 Daily distances will be up to 7.5 miles/12 km plus varying amounts of ascent.
 Most of the hiking will be on paths, tracks or quiet roads, although the surfaces can be wet and rough.
 There will be some steep sections along the way, but no climbs greater than 1300 feet/390m, even in total.